jacksight/xina520_official_jailbreak/-UPDATE.md

 **6.** In XinaA15 settings, enable: `Reinstall the jailbreak environment`

-**NOTE:** You are required to enable the option above in order to update successfully without issues.
+**NOTE:** Enabling the option is required for a successful upgrade of a lower XinaA15 version.

 **7.** After enabling this, tap `OpenJailbreak` to re-jailbreak.